 The Aquarius MRE System is being designed so that it will require little attention from the ships crew, will be relatively easy to install and offer an attractive ROI (Return on Investment) for shipping companies.
-The system will utilize solar modules, EMP's EnergySail technology and a central control and monitoring computer system.
+The system will incorporate EMP's EnergySail technology, a data logging, control and monitoring computer system and energy storage modules.
 A prototype version of the system is currently being tested.

 For more information please follow this link to the Aquarius Solar and Wind Marine Power System webpage.

 The Aquarius Eco Ship is a revolutionary design concept which combines EMP's Aquarius technology with other fuel saving and emission reduction technologies into an integrated solution for ships such as bulk carriers, oil tankers, cargo ships, passenger ferries & survey vessels.